 Bravo hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Bravo Hops
+Origin and Geneology of the Bravo Hop

 Bravo's lineage includes Zeus crossed with a male (98004 x USDA 19058m).
 It was released in 2006.

 Bravo is a bittering hop that is commonly used only to bitter the beer during brewing, and not for too much flavor and aromas.

 The Bravo hops have aroma descriptors include orange, vanilla and floral.
 It is an excellent bittering variety and can provide pleasant fruit and sweet floral aroma characteristics in some applications.